cboitz88/Unit-10-A-Yen-for-the-Future/README.md

 ## Background

 The financial departments of large companies often deal with foreign currency transactions while doing international business.
 As a result, they are always looking for anything that can help them better understand the future direction and risk of various currencies.

-Hedge funds, too, are keenly interested in anything that will give them a consistent edge in predicting currency movements.
+Hedge funds are also keenly interested in anything that will give them a consistent edge in predicting currency movements.

  In this repository, we will test the many time-series tools that we have learned in order to predict future movements in the value of the Japanese yen versus the U.S. dollar.

-You will gain proficiency in the following tasks:

-1. Time Series Forecasting
-2. Linear Regression Modeling
+The following tasks will be tested to see if we can form an edge in predicting currency trends:

+1.Decomposition using a Hodrick-Prescott Filter: This will allow us to decompose the price of the Yen into trend and noise and filter out short term fluctuations.
+2. Forecasting using an ARMA Model: Auto-regressive Moving Average models allows us to predict future values based on past values at a specific lag.
+3. Forecasting using an ARIMA Model: ARIMA models can take non-stationary data and predict future values without having to seperate the "noise" from the "trend".
+4. Forecasting Volatility using GARCH models: Generalized Autoregressive Conditional Heteroskedasticity models allow us to predit near term volatility.

 - - -